 1. The inquiry committee shall consist of at least three individuals who have no responsibility for the research under inquiry, who can be impartial, and who have no interests that would conflict with securing a fair and thorough inquiry.
-The committee, as a whole, shall have the competence and expertise appropriate for the inquiry.
-When necessary to secure the needed expertise or to avoid conflicts of interest, the DRO may select committee members from outside the institution.
+The committee, as a whole, shall have the competence avoid conflicts of interest, the DRO may select committee members from outside the institution.

-- 2. In general, the inquiry committee should consist of faculty, but others may serve (e.g., to provide technical expertise or the perspective of the Respondent's employment group).
-Where the respondent is a faculty member the Inquiry Committee shall consist of a majority of University faculty members. - 3.
-The inquiry committee will normally interview the Complainant, the Respondent, and key witnesses as well as examine relevant research records and materials.
-Then the inquiry committee will evaluate the evidence, including the testimony obtained during the inquiry and recommend whether or not an investigation is warranted based on the criteria in this policy, including but not limited to, the criteria in Sections I.C, III.A.3. and IV.D.4. - 4.
-The scope of the inquiry does not require, and does not normally include, deciding whether misconduct definitely occurred, determining definitely who committed the research misconduct or conducting exhaustive interviews and analyses.
+2. In general, the inquiry committee should consist of faculty, but others may serve (e.g., to provide technical expertise or the perspective of the Respondent's employment group).
+Where the respondent is a faculty member the Inquiry Committee shall consist of a majority of University faculty members.

+3. The inquiry committee will normally interview the Complainant, the Respondent, and key witnesses as well as examine relevant research records and materials.
+Then the inquiry committee will evaluate the evidence, including the testimony obtained during the inquiry and recommend whether or not an investigation is warranted based on the criteria in this policy, including but not limited to, the criteria in Sections I.C, III.A.3. and IV.D.4.

+4. The scope of the inquiry does not require, and does not normally include, deciding whether misconduct definitely occurred, determining definitely who committed the research misconduct or conducting exhaustive interviews and analyses.
 However, if the Respondent makes an admission of research misconduct, misconduct may be determined at the inquiry stage if all relevant issues are resolved, and with the approval of applicable federal agencies or other sponsors.
-Thereafter, the Deciding Official may take necessary institutional actions (see Section VI) and complete the case (see Section VIII).
+Thereafter, the Deciding Official may take necessary institutional actions (see Section VI) and complete the case (see Section VII).